dolphinsuite/docs/SendDolphin/API/contact-upsert.md

 This endpoint allows you to create a contact if not exists, update otherwise.

-You can find all reserved fields and custom fields [here](https://senddolphin.com/my/send-mail/custom-fields), And contact lists can be found or create [here](https://senddolphin.com/my/send-mail/contacts).
+You can find all reserved fields and custom fields [here](https://senddolphin.com/my/send-mail/custom-fields).
+Contact lists can be found or created [here](https://senddolphin.com/my/send-mail/contacts).

 ### Request body